 Alejandro Hope, Director of Security, IMCO: Hope is the Director of Security at the Mexican Competitiveness Institute (Instituto Mexicano para La Competitividad – IMCO).
 Prior to his current position, Hope served various management positions at the Center for Investigation and National Security (Centro de Investigación y Seguridad Nacional – CISEN) between 2008 and 2011.
 Between 2001 and 2008, he worked as a consulting partner at Group of Economists and Associates (GEA), a consulting firm specializing in economic and political analysis.
 He has a degree in Political Science from the University of Pennsylvania and is a PhD candidate in the same subject.

-Arlene Tickner, Universidad del Rosario: Tickner is a professor in the Political Sciences, Government and International Relations Faculty of the Universidad del Rosario, Colombia.
-Her research focuses on Colombian foreign relations, US-Colombia relations, hemispheric and Andean security, and the sociology of knowledge in the field of International Relations.
-She is a columnist for the Colombian newspaper El Espectador and a regular panelist on Caracol Radio’s political analysis show, “Hora 20.”
+Arlene B. Tickner, Universidad del Rosario: Tickner is a professor and director of research in the school of Political Science, Government and International Relations of the Universidad del Rosario, Colombia.
+Her research focuses on Colombian foreign policy, US-Colombia relations, security, and critical social theory in the field of International Relations, with emphasis on the global South.
+She is a columnist for the Colombian newspaper El Espectador and a regular guest on distinct national and international news and political analysis programs.

 American University | The Center for Latin American and Latino Studies